frederic-perez/Cardiac-electrophysiology/glossary.md

 __paroxysmal__ _adj_ Accompanied by or of the nature of paroxysms. _Paroxysmal versus permanent AF._
 __pathophysiology__ _n_ The study of the effects of disease on physiological processes.
 __pericardial effusion__ _n_ The accumulation of an abnormally large amount of pericardial fluid in the pericardium.
+__perioperative__ _adj_ Pertaining or relating to the period of time surrounding a surgical procedure, including the preoperative, intraoperative, and postoperative periods.
 __phrenic nerve__ _n_ A major branch of the cervical plexus, extending through the thorax to provide innervation of the diaphragm.
 Nerve impulses from the inspiratory center in the brain travel down it, causing contraction of the diaphragm, so that inhalation can occur.
 __placebo procedure__ _n_
 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)